avaxia8/landingai-ade-mcp/CODE_WALKTHROUGH.md

 5. **Smart Detection**: The server intelligently detects whether inputs are file paths or content strings, improving usability.

 6. **S3 Authentication**: Understanding that pre-signed URLs include auth in the URL itself is crucial for successful downloads.

+7. **Internal Functions Pattern**: Solves the FunctionTool wrapper issue by separating API logic from MCP decorators.

 This architecture ensures reliable document processing while managing memory efficiently and providing clear feedback throughout the process.